Johanna Joyce

-Johanna Joyce is a cancer researcher and professor at the University of Lausanne.
+Johanna Joyce is a cancer researcher and professor at the University of Lausanne and a full Member of the Ludwig Institute for Cancer Research.
 Her research explores the mechanisms by which the tumour microenvironment regulates the development of cancer.
-She is president-elect of the European Association for Cancer Research, an elected fellow of the American Association for Cancer Research and an elected member of the European Molecular Biology Organisation.
-She received the 2020 Swiss Academy of Medical Sciences Robert Bing Prize in Neuroscience and the 2023 Pezcoller-Marina Larcher Fogazzaro-EACR Women in Cancer Research Award.
+She is president of the European Association for Cancer Research, an elected fellow of the American Association for Cancer Research and an elected member of the European Molecular Biology Organisation.
+She has received many awards and honors including the 2020 Swiss Academy of Medical Sciences Robert Bing Prize in Neuroscience and the 2023 Pezcoller-Marina Larcher Fogazzaro-EACR Women in Cancer Research Award.

 Early life and education

 Joyce was born in London and grew up close to Dublin.
 She credits her high school teachers for her inspiration to study science.
 She completed her undergraduate degree at Trinity College Dublin.
 She pursued her doctoral research at University of Cambridge, where she investigated Beckwith–Wiedemann syndrome.
 She subsequently went to the University of California, San Francisco for a postdoctoral fellowship with Douglas Hanahan.
 Joyce opened her independent research lab in 2005 at the Memorial Sloan Kettering Cancer Center as an Assistant Member.